smitdagli05/multiagent-customer-service-system/README.md

 This system is an end-to-end workflow that takes as input a customer support request, and generates an appropriate response to the inquiry, mimicking a senior support agent for the company/product.
 Additionally, it convert customer inquiries into product insights by automatically creating JIRA tickets for feature requests and bug reports based on the inquiry.

+## Usecase

+Teams maintaining popular open-source projects are often under-resourced and perenially pressed for time.
+As a result, they lack the bandwith to satisfactorily address customer questions, and tend to miss product insights that arise from such questions/feedback.
+A production grade version of this tool would be helpful in such cases

 ## Key Components

 ### Custom Agents